 Adverse Events Framework

-The Adverse Events Recovery Framework (the framework) guides the Primary Industries and Regions SA (PIRSA) approach to preparing for and implementing recovery activities in response to adverse events that severely affect primary production, viability and profitability.
+The Adverse Events Recovery Framework (the framework) guides the the Department of Primary Industries and Regions (PIRSA) approach to preparing for and implementing recovery activities in response to adverse events that severely affect primary production, viability and profitability.

 Adverse events may include events such as fire, flood, severe weather and disease or other adverse events such as drought and/or sudden and unforeseen trade restrictions resulting from an adverse event.